percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/podman/index.md

 ## About Podman

 Podman is an open-source, daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on Linux systems.
 It is widely supported across Linux distributions and hosted on [GitHub](https://github.com/containers/podman).

 One of Podman’s advantages is that it allows non-privileged users to run containers, enhancing security by avoiding elevated permissions.

 Podman is compatible with Docker; by using an alias (`alias docker=podman`), you can run Docker commands seamlessly with Podman.
 All instructions in the Docker section apply to Podman as well.

-Percona recommends running PMM (Percona Monitoring and Management) with Podman as a non-privileged user and as part of the provided SystemD service.
+Percona recommends running PMM with Podman as a non-privileged user and as part of the provided SystemD service.
 SystemD helps ensure that the service is actively running and offers logging and management functions, such as start, stop, and restart.

 ## Before you start